 A survey of the major themes and most significant events and people of American history from European contact through the end of the Cold War.

 HS 499.
 Directed Readings & Research.

 An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.

 Interdisciplinary